 In conclusion, this study suggests the potential value of citation indexes for limiting the spread of falsified research.
 Citation indexes can make readers aware of explicit retraction notices, provided these are published in a suitable form for proper indexing.
 But such notices are rare.
-Just as important, citation indexes can lead readers to reviews, editorials, letters to the editor, and comments that may contain important caveats about previously published work.^{16,17}
+Just as important, citation indexes can lead readers to reviews, editorials, letters to the editor, and comments that may contain important caveats about previously published work.

 In fact, the ability to eliminate the uncritical citation of fraudulent, incomplete, or obsolete data was a primary reason for developing citation indexes.
-A 1955 article that first described the uses of citation indexes in science18 opened with the following quotation of P. Thomasson and J. C. Stanley, of The Johns Hopkins University, Baltimore, Md, which is still relevant today: The uncritical citation of disputed data by a writer, whether it be deliberate or not, is a serious matter.
+A 1955 article that first described the uses of citation indexes in science opened with the following quotation of P. Thomasson and J. C. Stanley, of The Johns Hopkins University, Baltimore, Md, which is still relevant today: The uncritical citation of disputed data by a writer, whether it be deliberate or not, is a serious matter.
 Of course, knowingly propagandizing unsubstantiated claims is particularly abhorrent, but just as many naive students may be swayed by unfounded assertions presented by a writer who is unaware of the criticisms.
-Buried in scholarly journals, critical notes are increasingly likely to be overlooked with the passage of time, while the studies to which they pertain, having been reported more widely, are apt to be rediscovered.19 detecting scientific misconduct: results of the FDA program.
-JAMA.
-1989;261:2505-2511.
+Buried in scholarly journals, critical notes are increasingly likely to be overlooked with the passage of time, while the studies to which they pertain, having been reported more widely, are apt to be rediscovered.